1991 Austin yogurt shop murders: Later developments and related legislation

-2025: Perpetrator identified
+Brashers identified as perpetrator and the four exonerated

 On September 26, 2025, Austin police announced that Robert Eugene Brashers, a serial killer who was identified through investigative genetic genealogy by CeCe Moore in 2018, had been linked to the yogurt shop murders by DNA.
-Brashers committed suicide in a standoff with police in 1999.
-A partial Y-STR DNA profile was developed from a vaginal swab from one of the victims.
-The profile did not match any of the previous suspects; however, Brashers' Y-DNA STR profile was enough of a partial match to investigate the lead further.
+Brashers died by suicide in a standoff with police in 1999.
+A Y-STR DNA profile was developed from vaginal swabs from three of the victims.
+The profile did not match any of the previous suspects; however, Brashers' Y-STR DNA profile matched.
+Further DNA testing revealed Brashers matched the autosomal STR profile found under the fingernails of Amy Ayers.
 Testing of a bullet casing found in a drain at the crime scene was consistent with patterns produced by the gun that Brashers used to commit suicide in 1999.

-Under Texas law, if someone is imprisoned and later the conviction not only gets overturned, but the person is also formally declared innocent, they could get restitution; up to $80,000 for each year they were imprisoned.
+Under Texas law, if someone is imprisoned and later the conviction not only gets overturned, but the person is also formally declared innocent, they could get restitution of up to $80,000 for each year they were imprisoned.
 It is an uncommon occurrence, but the lawyers for Springsteen and Scott say that they "remain hopeful".

+On February 19, 2026, Judge Dayna Blazey formally exonerated Michael Scott, Robert Springsteen, Maurice Pierce, and Forrest Welborn.
+The exonerees were declared factually innocent and their charges were dismissed with prejudice.

+In May 2026, the Austin City Council approved a $35 million settlement to be distributed among the exonerees.
+The settlement awarded $9.8 million each to Scott and Springsteen, $10 million to the family of Pierce, and approximately $4.8 million to Welborn.